GAJA-hash/hello-world/README.md

 # hello-world

 Hi all
-I am here to learn, practice and master python language.
+I am here to learn and practice  python language.

-Let's do it.

-I'm using the e book "Learn python the hard way"
+I'm using the e book